Amish man arrested in Tennessee with 25 pounds of marijuana, several guns - NewsBreak

 Amish man arrested in Tennessee with 25 pounds of marijuana, several guns

-LAWRENCE COUNTY, Tenn. ( WHNT ) — The Lawrence County Sheriff’s Department in Tennessee has arrested a 33-year-old Amish man for possession of marijuana after authorities said they found a large amount of the drug at the man’s home.
+LAWRENCE COUNTY, Tenn. – The Lawrence County Sheriff’s Department in Tennessee has arrested a 33-year-old Amish man for possession of marijuana after authorities said they found a large amount of the drug at the man’s home.

 During their search, deputies reportedly found around 25 pounds of suspected marijuana, located in two separate buildings on the property.